pavan-musthala/zomato-analysis/README.md

 ### Getting the Data
 Due to file size limitations, the dataset is not included in this repository.
 To run this dashboard:

-1. Download the Zomato dataset from [Kaggle](https://www.kaggle.com/datasets/shrutimehta/zomato-restaurants-data)
+1. Download the Zomato dataset from [Google Drive](https://drive.google.com/file/d/1AI0hdk5m0povk_RnlyxC5LCF1IbLcy2A/view?usp=sharing)
 2. Place the downloaded `zomato.csv` file in the `data/` directory of this project

 ## License